 The Chromecast is lightweight (1.4 ounces) and doesn’t take up much space, so it’s easy to travel with.
 It doesn’t come with a remote, which means fewer things to pack (and fewer things to lose along the way.)

 Without a remote, though, you’ll always need to use your phone, tablet, or laptop to operate the Chromecast.
-If you receive a phone call while watching television, your programming will be interrupted.

 Google Chromecast vs. Google Chromecast Ultra

 The standard Google Chromecast streams in HD quality (1080p), versus the Ultra HD (4K) quality available with the Google Chromecast Ultra.
 The Ultra also includes an Ethernet adapter, but it’s typically about double the price.

 Ultra HD picture quality will only be available on compatible televisions, and you’ll need to ensure both the programming you’re watching and the streaming service you’re using are compatible as well.

 Netflix, for example, only offers Ultra HD streaming through a premium plan, and even then, you’re only getting 4K quality on certain titles.